dimkr/gplaces/README.md

-# gplaces - a simple terminal gemini client
+# gplaces - a simple terminal Gemini client

 Named after [Going Places](https://en.wikipedia.org/wiki/Going_Places_(Herb_Alpert_and_the_Tijuana_Brass_album)), the 1965 album by Herb Alpert and The Tijuana Brass.